MaLab621/CASCADE/README.md

 ## Usage

 CASCADE works with either single-cell or bulk transcriptomic data.
 For single-cell data, input either a single Seurat object containing malignancy information in the metadata or separate Seurat objects for malignant and nonmalignant cells.
+Both forms of input also require metadata columns for sample identity and cell type.
 For bulk data, input a normalized matrix with genes on the rows and samples on the columns.

 Running with a single Seurat object:
 ```r